lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

-We also support multiple `additional export formats <https://docs.lightly.ai/lightly.api.html#module-lightly.api.api_workflow_client>`_ with which you can eg. export to Label Studio, Label Box or SamaGo.
+We also support multiple `additional export formats <https://docs.lightly.ai/lightly.api.html#module-lightly.api.api_workflow_client>`_ with which you can e.g. export to Label Studio or Label Box.

 It is also possible to directly download the actual files themselves as follows: